 So let’s be totally real – I was never in shape.
 I am by far the laziest person ever when it comes to anything physical.
 I like walking and hikes and stuff, but sports?
 PE class (Praise God for no more of those)?
 Running?
+HAHAHAHAHA no.

 Honestly, despite my lack of physical activity God has smiled down on me and though I am not the thinnest, God is magical and has blessed me abundantly.
 Being a chubby kid when I was younger, I can truly appreciate the fact that growing up really does work wonders and that puberty really is the most awkward time of any kid.